ynedelko/Find_And_Replace/README.md

 ## Description

-Users are asked to provide a string, a word they'd like replaced, and the word they'd like to replace it with.
-App will replace all occurrences of the word in the string and consider special characters.
+This Find and Replace app will replace all occurrences of a given word in a string, including capitalized words.
+It will also consider special characters.

-Sample string: Is this a test only a practice test?
+Sample string: Is this test only a practice Test?
 Sample word to replace: test
 Sample word to replace with: performance
-Sample output: Is this a performance only a practice performance?
+Sample output: Is this performance only a practice performance?

 ## Technology Used
 * _JavaScript_